jkphl/branching-test/README.md

 This is a dummy repository for testing git branching and release strategies.

-I now created a `develop` branch for implementing new features.
+* Created a `develop` branch for implementing new features.
+* Add some more lines and made some changes.

 develop ?